 DVD Easter eggs are small hidden surprises that can be found on some DVD format movie discs.
 The DVD Easter egg page discusses what these things are in more detail and provides tips on how to find them.

 Information on these DVD formats is provided on this website to help you further understand the key differences between the DVD types.

-Also, information on deterioration, longevity, handling, and storage of digital versatile disc formats is provided at this website to help you make the right decisions in choosing the appropriate DVD media that will allow future access to the stored files.
+Also, information on deterioration is provided at the Optical Disc Damage and Repair page.
+Handling and storage of digital versatile disc formats information can be found at the Optical Disc Storage page.
+The material provided at both of these links will help you make the right decisions in choosing the appropriate DVD media that will allow future access to the stored files.